Fandango (1985 film): Legacy

 Modern reappraisals have focused on the storytelling and character development.
 Reviewer Bryan Pope critiqued the DVD version as, "Breezy and confident, and with a wing dinger of a soundtrack, Fandango is the definition of a sleeper.
 Before the final credits roll, its characters will have downed a few beers, faced fears, forged new friendships, tested old ones, and searched with some success for the answers to life's important questions.
 And, yes, one of them will even have danced the fandango under the Texas sky."

-Fandango grew in popularity through television and home video, and in July 2010, fans held a 25th anniversary celebration at the filming locations.
+Fandango grew in popularity through television and home video, and in July 2010, fans held a 25th-anniversary celebration at the filming locations.

-Reynolds and Costner would later go on to work together on two more films, Robin Hood: Prince of Thieves (1991) and Waterworld (1995).
-Reynolds was Costner's uncredited second unit director and set advisor for the western epic and Costner directorial debut Dances with Wolves (1990).
+Reynolds and Costner later worked together on two more films, Robin Hood: Prince of Thieves (1991) and Waterworld (1995).
+Reynolds was Costner's uncredited second-unit director and set advisor for the Western epic and Costner directorial debut Dances with Wolves (1990).
 Reynolds and Costner collaborated once again on the History Channel mini-series Hatfields & McCoys (2012).